 Networking as a finance professional is mandatory for professional growth and leveraging industry knowledge.
 To network in finance is to build and maintain relationships.
 The connections help in career management by presenting career growth opportunities, access to industry insider scoop, growth in technical knowledge, and more.

-Purposes to Network in Finance
+Purposes of Network in Finance

 You should prioritize networking because building relationships with people already in the finance industry will benefit you in the long-run.
 You never know when the big career break pops out of nowhere!